A QUICK LOOK: YEDI

 This funding is intended for early-stage opportunities in the start-up validation stage, when the scientific, technical and commercial merit as well as the feasibility of the applicant’s product or service has been determined.

-Selected entrepreneurs participate in sessions facilitated by YEDI & Schulich Executive Education Centre professors and instructors, providing a solid foundation in business theory and economics.
+Selected entrepreneurs participate in sessions facilitated by YEDI, Schulich Executive Education Centre and Innovation York professors and instructors, providing a solid foundation in business theory and economics.
 Theory examined includes: entrepreneurship, marketing and sales strategy, business development, business modeling and communication skills.
 Successful entrepreneurs quickly need to learn where they lack expertise, and require a network of support.
 Entrepreneurs participate in sessions that will prepare them for real-life application of theory to achieve inspiration, ideation, and implementation.
 Topics include: visioning, environmental scanning, finance and fundraising.
-All sessions held once per month.
+All sessions held once per week.

 Entrepreneurs need as many opportunities as possible to showcase their companies.
-Upon successful completion of the accelerator program, YEDI entrepreneurs will present their businesses and non-profits at the exclusive Venture Fair and pitch for the opportunity to receive up to $500,000 in funding from YEDI’s own venture capital fund, as well as potential financing from other venture capital firms and direct investment by banks.
+Upon successful completion of the accelerator program, YEDI entrepreneurs will present their businesses and non-profits at the exclusive Venture Fair and pitch for the opportunity to receive funding, as well as potential financing from other venture capital firms and direct investment by banks.

 Entrepreneurs will participate in monthly roundtable mentor sessions across diverse industries.
 YEDI aims to bring mentors from pertinent sectors for their valuable insight, problem-solving, and networking opportunities.